amar-jay/aymed_balloon/README.md

 # Aymed Balloon Machine

-This repository contains the firmware and control software for the Aymed Balloon Machine.
-The system consists of an embedded controller (STM32) for hardware management and a desktop application (Electron) for the user interface.
+This repository contains the firmware, schematics and application software during my internship at Aymed Medikal specifically working on the  Catheter Balloon Machine.
+The primrary objective of this device is to weld two catheter together through a well-defined sequential process.
+This is a redesign of the current implementation which is on arduino nano.

 #### Firmware

-The firmware is designed for the **STM32F407VGTx** microcontroller and handles low-level hardware control.
-This includes managing PID control loops for the Top Heater, Bottom Heater, and Power Supply, reading temperature sensors via the ADS1115 ADC, and monitoring system state and safety conditions.
+The MCU used in the system is the STM32F407VGTx and it is programmed with STM32 HAL (via the CubeIDE).
+This includes managing the reading temperature sensors via ADS1115(i2c to adc converter) or internal ADCs, Top Heater, Bottom Heater, and Power Supply tempretures, UART-based console interface for writing commands and reading logs as well as persistent config storage on flash.

 #### Application

-The desktop application provides a user-friendly interface to monitor and control the machine built with Electron and React compiled with Vite.
+The desktop application built with Electron/React/TS, provides a dashboard interface to monitor every state of the machine as well as record welds (weld recording - not fully tested).
+The application also has a console interface to set configs by writing to flash, write commands for specific controls or read logs from device.
+It also has USB device scanning of devices, as well as compatibility with USB.
+(Currently, the application is tried and tested on Ubuntu, but not shipped to Windows yet!-but may be used in dev server)*,

 #### Communication Protocol

-The firmware and application communicate over UART using **MiniBuf**, a lightweight serialization format.
+The firmware and application communicate over UART using [**MiniBuf**](https://github.com/amar-jay/minibuf), a lightweight serialization format.
 The shared message definitions are located in the `types/` directory.
+I built this because of the unusual length of logs along the Serial connection, so this has a fixed max of 256-byte, making it suitable for most scenarios keeping consistency, short payload and homogeneity across C and TS languages.
+The implementation isn't perfect, but it works!

 These definitions ensure consistency in data exchange between the C-based firmware and the TypeScript-based application.